robot297/JAG_8_2019/grades/Lab 8 Questions.md

 ### Problem 1: Blood Donor Eligibility

+To donate blood in the US, a donor must be at least 17, and weigh at least 110lbs (and meet various other requirements, which we will ignore for this program).

 Add these components to DonorGUI.form.
 Ensure that you use these names.

-**JButton checkEligibilityButton**        User will click this to check eligibility **JTextField weightTextField**            for the user's weight in pounds **JTextField ageTextField**               For the user's age in years **JLabel resultLabel**                    Will display if the user is eligible to be a blood donor or not
+* JButton `checkEligibilityButton`        User will click this to check eligibility
+* JTextField `weightTextField`            For the user's weight, in pounds
+* JTextField `ageTextField`               For the user's age, in years
+* JLabel `resultLabel`                    Will display if the user is eligible to be a blood donor or not

 Note that there are three final Strings defined in DonorGUI.java.
 The autograder expects you to use these to generate text for the resultLabel.

-In DonorGUI, add a click listener for the checkEligibilityButton.
+In DonorGUI, add an ActionListener to listen for click events on `checkEligibilityButton`.
-In the listener's onClick method, verify that the user has entered a positive number in both the weightTextField and ageTextField JTextFields.
+In the listener's `onClick` method, verify that the user has entered a positive number in both the `weightTextField` and `ageTextField` JTextFields.

-If either or both inputs are not valid (negative or not a number), the `resultLabel` JLabrl should display the `INPUT_ERROR` text.
+If either or both inputs are not valid (negative or not a number), the `resultLabel` JLabel should display the `INPUT_ERROR` text.

-If both weight and age are positive numbers, use the data to decide if the user is eligible to be a blood donor.
+If both weight and age are positive numbers, use the data entered to decide if the user is eligible to be a blood donor.
 To be eligible, a person must be 17 or older, AND weigh 110 lbs or more.

 Display the `ELIGIBLE` text in the `resultLabel` JLabel if they are eligible.